-Our Watershed Health Monitoring program samples randomly-selected streams and rivers across the state to obtain a consistent, objective picture of biological, chemical, and habitat conditions and to track trends.
+Our Watershed Health Monitoring program samples randomly-selected streams and rivers across the state.
+This allows us to obtain a consistent, objective picture of biological, chemical, and habitat conditions.
+Samplings also allow us to track trends.
 The program is designed to answer questions about the overall condition of watersheds.

 Since 2009, we've been collecting data on river and stream health among eight regions, statewide.
 These are the Puget Sound, Coastal, Lower Columbia, Mid-Columbia, Upper Columbia, Snake, Northeastern Washington, and Unlisted "Status & Trends Regions."
 We offer field training on our methods and help to manage data statewide for organizations that use these methods.

 We sample eight regions across the state, on a rotating basis.
 During 2018, we will collect samples at 50 streams and rivers in the Northeast Washington region between July 1 and Oct.
 15. We first sampled this region in 2012, and we will return to half of those sites in 2018.

 Stream surveys in the Northeast Washington region during 2018

 is a two-page focus sheet describing this past season's sampling project.